Flanders Moss: Management

 Flanders Moss is a site of special scientific interest, and was designated as part of a special area of conservation on 17 March 2005: the Flanders Mosses SAC includes four other raised bogs in the Carse of Stirling: Collymoon Moss, Killorn Moss, Offerance Moss and Shirgarton Moss.
 Scottish Natural Heritage purchased rights on the site in 1995.
 The site is designated a Category IV protected area by the International Union for Conservation of Nature.

 NatureScot owns 108 ha of the reserve, and manage the remaining area via agreements or leases with the other 4 private landowners.
 NatureScot is seeking to reverse the drying effect of historical ditch construction, peat removal and tree growth.
 Ditches are being dammed, with the aim of raising the level of the water table to as close to the surface as possible.
-They agency is also removing trees and non-native rhododendron, focusing on maintaining open areas free of trees, whilst leaving more mature areas of native woodland intact.
+The agency is also removing trees and non-native rhododendron, focusing on maintaining open areas free of trees, whilst leaving more mature areas of native woodland intact.
 Sheep are grazed on the reserve to prevent new trees becoming established.